oreillymedia/production-resources/styleguide/index.md

 <p>For questions specific to your book or assignment, please consult with your editor or production editor.</p>

 <div data-type="tip">
  <p>If you are familiar with our style guide and here to check for updates, look for <strong>bold text</strong>.
-We set new and refined conventions in bold for a short period.</p>
+Bold text indicates a recent change.</p>
  </div>
 </section>